HRAmbalia/CAPTCHA-detection-BISAG/README.md

 ## Contributors

 Contributions are welcome!
 If you'd like to contribute to this project, please contact contributors.
-1. Chandresh Gohel: chandreshgohel26@gmail.com
+1. Chandresh Gohel
-2. Riddhi Chaudhary: ridchaudhari18@gmail.com
+2. Riddhi Chaudhary
-3. Samruddhi Thakor: sammythakor123@gmail.com
+3. Samruddhi Thakor

 ## Contact